 They are both subtype of AbstractFloat.
-Some keyboard layouts provide an easy way to type the $\pm$ sign, if your does not, remember you can insert it in Julia REPL with \pm followed by TAB key.
+Some keyboard layouts provide an easy way to type the \pm sign, if your does not, remember you can insert it in Julia REPL with \pm followed by TAB key.
 You can provide value and uncertainty of any subtype of Real that can be converted to AbstractFloat.
-Thus, measurement (42, 33//12) and pi $\pm$ 0.1 are valid.
+Thus, measurement (42, 33//12) and pi \pm 0.1 are valid.

-measurement (value) creates a Measurement object that doesn't have uncertainty, like mathematical constants.
+measurement (value) creates a Measurement object with zero uncertainty, like mathematical constants.
 See below for further examples.